 Another key ingredient in the Daily Face and Body Moisturizer is hyaluronic acid.
-You’ll find hyaluronic acid in the majority of cosmetic treatments because it increases moisture retention in the skin.
+You’ll find hyaluronic acid in the majority of cosmetic treatments, because it increases moisture retention in the skin.
 It also helps skin to repair itself.

 Another reason to like CeraVe’s Daily Face and Body Moisturizer is that it has the National Eczema Association’s Seal of Acceptance.
-The NEA only awards its Seal to products that meet the criteria for use with eczema.
+The NEA only awards its Seal to products that meet their criteria for use with eczema.

 - Helps the skin maintain its natural protective barrier

 - Provides 24-hour hydration

 CeraVe provides some of the most effective skin care you can get without a prescription.
 Their Moisturizing Cream With Pump is free of fragrance and is hypoallergenic, non-comedogenic, and non-irritating.
 It provides the protection and hydration that your skin needs.

 The Vaseline name is synonymous with skin care and hardly a new kid on the block in terms of big name brands.
 Founded in 1859 by British chemist Robert Cheesebrough, Vaseline can safely claim that it’s among the original skin experts.

 Cheesbrough developed Vaseline after watching Pennsylvania oilmen use the byproduct of the oil-drilling process to help heal skin cuts and burns, and that began his quest to seek effective solutions to America’s dry skin.